Skip to main content

 Wikipedia

-Reza Pahlavi (born 31 October 1960), also addressed as Prince Reza Pahlavi, is an Iranian political activist and dissident in exile in the United States.
-A member of the Pahlavi dynasty, he is the eldest son of Mohammad Reza Pahlavi, the last shah of Iran, and his wife the empress Farah Diba.
-He is one of the most prominent figures in the opposition to the government of the Islamic Republic of Iran.
+Reza Pahlavi (born 31 October 1960) is an Iranian political activist and the former Crown Prince of the Pahlavi dynasty of Iran.
+He is the eldest son of Mohammad Reza Pahlavi, the last Shah of Iran, and his wife, Empress Farah and a dissident in exile currently living in the United States.
+He has been described as the most prominent figure in the opposition to the government of the Islamic Republic of Iran.

 Continue reading at Wikipedia...
 Wikipedia content provided under the terms of the Creative Commons BY-SA license